ManageBlue/ManageBlue-Microservice-Projects/README.md

-# ManageBlue-Backend
+# ManageBlue-Microservice-Projects
-Backend Service for the ManageBlue App.
+Backend microservice for projects of the ManageBlue App.

 ## Models